jbuehl/homealone/docs/README.remote.md

 * REST resource - an identifier in a the HTTP path that may describe a Homealone resource

 ### Implementation
-The interface consists of two parts implemented on the server:  A periodic UDP message that is broadcast, and an HTTP server that supports a REST interface over TCP.
-The UDP message performs the functions of advertising the availability of the server on the network and notifying clients of changes in the configuration or state of the server's Homealone resources.
-The REST server allows clients to query details about Homealone resource configuration and state.
+The interface consists of two parts:  A periodic UDP message that is periodically broadcast by the server, and an HTTP server that supports a REST interface over TCP.
+The UDP message performs the functions of advertising the availability of the server on the network, notifying clients of changes in the configuration or states of the server's Homealone resources, and letting clients know that the server is active.
+The REST server allows clients to query details about Homealone resource configuration and states, and to direct a server to change the states of Control resources.

 #### Service advertising
 The Homealone remote server uses periodic messages sent to a multicast address to advertise itself on the local network.
-The message contains the service name, and port that carries the REST interface.
+The message contains the service name, and port that carries the corresponding REST interface.
 If multiple Homealone services are running on the same host they must use different ports.

 The message contains a service REST resource and optionally a resources REST resource and states REST resource.
 If the message only contains a service REST resource, the message serves to notify clients that the server is still active and there haven't been any resource or state changes since the last message.
-The timestamps will be the same as the previous message and the sequence number will be incremented by 1.
+The timestamps will be the same as the previous message and the sequence number will contain the sequence number of the previous message incremented by 1.

 A client will create local resources that serve as proxies for the resources on a server.
 The states of the resources are cached in the client and updated when the states of the server resources change.
 When a client receives a message